 Patients with primary dyslipidemias may also have altered cholesterol metabolism and mild elevations of sterols.(3)

 Cholesterol plays an essential role in many cellular and developmental processes.
 In addition to its role as a membrane lipid, it is the precursor to numerous molecules that play an important role in cell growth and differentiation, protein glycosylation, and signaling pathways.
 The biosynthesis of cholesterol and its subsequent conversion to other essential compounds is complex, involving a number of intermediates and enzymes.
 Disorders that result from a deficiency of these enzymes lead to an accumulation of specific intermediates and inhibit the formation of important biomolecules.
 Clinical findings common to cholesterol biosynthesis disorders include congenital skeletal malformations, dysmorphic facial features, psychomotor retardation, and failure to thrive.

-The clinical phenotype of desmosterolosis (desmosterol reductase deficiency) is similar to Smith-Lemli-Opitz (SLO) syndrome (7-dehydrocholesterol reductase deficiency) and typically involves the central nervous system (CNS).
-Its biochemical marker is the elevation of desmosterol in plasma, tissue, and cultured cells.
+Desmosterolosis (desmosterol reductase deficiency) is a very rare disorder of cholesterol biosynthesis with a clinical phenotype similar to that of Smith-Lemli-Opitz (SLO) syndrome (7-dehydrocholesterol reductase deficiency).
+It is caused by variants in DHCR24 (3-beta-hydroxysterol delta-24-reductase).
+To date, less than 20 cases of desmosterolosis have been described.
+Its biochemical marker is the marked elevation of desmosterol in plasma, tissue, and cultured cells.